 Further, since dowry is embedded within the social fabric of India, the law fails on the fundamental basis upon which it was created: protecting women from dowry-related harassment, violence, and death.
 Since the inception of the laws, many people have been arrested; however, conviction rates have remained consistently low.
 In 2012, nearly 200,000 people were charged with dowry offenses, with only 15% of the accused convicted.

 In 2015 and 2017, I interviewed 85 women incarcerated in three prisons across India.
 The purpose of the study was to understand these women’s pre-prison lives, and what led them to be imprisoned.
 Among the women interviewed, 36 were serving time under Section 498A.

 Speaking with these incarcerated women I started to see that most of them had little to nothing to do with the dowry crimes they were serving life sentences for.

 Related on The Swaddle:

-Since a complaint under the law allows for immediate arrest and jailing of the accused (this includes the husband and his family members), there have been many cases where bed-ridden grandfathers and grandmothers of the husband, or sisters living abroad, or have also been arrested.
+Since a complaint under the law allows for immediate arrest and jailing of the accused (this includes the husband and his family members), there have been many cases where bed-ridden grandfathers and grandmothers of the husband, or sisters living abroad, or 2-month-old babies have also been arrested.
 Due to the way the laws are structured, all individuals accused (in most cases) receive the punishment of life imprisonment, regardless of the quality or quantity of their interaction with the victim.

 The law fails to distinguish the nature of the relationship or physical proximity between the accused and the victim, which are crucial to determine whether or not the accused was actually involved in the harassment of the victim.